ramadl/Dockerfile-Apache-PHP7.x/README.md

 # apache-php7.x

-  _apache-php7.x is a project that contain a group of Dockerfiles for ease the task of get up and running an apache-php Docker container only for development and testing purposes.
-Each folder has bunch of files for start your desired enviroment.
-Pick the one you need._
+  _apache-php7.x_ is a project that contain a group of Dockerfiles for ease the task of get up and running an apache-php Docker container only for development and testing purposes.
+Each folder has a bunch of files to start our desired enviroment.
+Pick the one you need.

-  _Altough this project is designed for those tech entusiasts thath want to learn the basis of Docker an get their hands dirty with conteinerization techniques.
-This repository can be used as a base for create more complex images for production too._
+  Altough this project is designed for those tech entusiasts thath want to learn the basis of Docker an get their hands dirty with conteinerization techniques.
+This repository can be used as a base for create more complex images for production too.

-  _All the containers derived from this project has root access to make any change thath you want.
-This is a security concern, so please if you are intention is to used in production, please make the tweaks for thath purpouse._
+  All the containers derived from this project has root access to make any change thath we want.
+If our intention is to used in production, this is a security concern so please make the necessary tweaks for thath purpouse.

 ## Getting started

-_The following steps will guide you to get a copy of the project and run it on your local machine for development and testing purpouses._
+The following steps will guide us to get a Doceker container running on our local machine for development and testing purpouses.

 ### Prerequisites

 * _Fundamental knowledges about [Docker](https://docs.docker.com/get-started/) and [Dockerfiles](https://docs.docker.com/get-started/part2/)._

 * _Docker installed.
-If you don't have it, [install Docker](https://docs.docker.com/install/) in your computer._
+If we don't have it, [install Docker](https://docs.docker.com/install/) in our computer._

 * _Clone the repository:_